|Workshop by DustyMark||posted 09-27-2012 09:28 PM||2590 reads||3 times favorited||8 comments|

 Jointer: An old woodworker warned me that a 6” jointer was too small for cabinet work.
 He was right; I traded the Delta 6” jointer with my Dad and now have a Delta 8” jointer.

-Lathe: I recently bought a Jet 1642 lathe and finished building a large dust hood for it.
+Lathe: I own a Jet 1642 lathe and built a large dust hood for it.
 The very top of the hood has a layer of lexan polycarbonate to allow light inside.
 The front shield also has a layer of lexan sandwiched in a frame and hinged to the top.
 The 5” window provides plenty of view for spindle turning.
 This helps choke down the hood at the front and increases suction.
 Chips that land on the bed can be pushed into the hood.
 Most of the sanding dust is sucked in by the hood.
 I fitted closed cell foam under the lathe bed to plug up the gap between the bed and the end of the hood.
 While turning smaller pieces, I’ll move the tail stock all the way into the hood area.
 I mostly turn parts for the chairs I build and this is a good solution to dust control for spindle turning.

 Drill Press: I use a Delta 16” floor-standing drill press; an old, reliable tool.